ansible-collections/arista.eos/docs/arista.eos.eos_user_module.rst

                 <td>
                 </td>
                 <td>
                         <div>The password to be configured on the remote Arista EOS device.
-The password needs to be provided in clear and it will be encrypted on the device.
-Please note that this option is not same as <code>provider password</code>.</div>
+The password needs to be provided in clear and it will be encrypted on the device.</div>
                 </td>
             </tr>
             <tr>